nodemailer/nodemailer-web/content/app/_index.md

 ### Features

 **1\.** **Preview emails** as these are being imported.
-You can start impoting a large 10GB mbox file from Gmail Takout and immediatelly start browsing emails that are already imported.
+You can start importing a large 10GB mbox file from Gmail Takout and immediatelly start browsing emails that are already imported.

 ![](/screenshots/img01.png)